Grilled Mexican Street Corn (Elote)

 - mayonnaise – I use olive oil mayonnaise, but the choice is yours.

 - cotija – Cotija is a crumbly Mexican cheese that works really well for elote.
+I like the bolder, saltier flavor of aged cotija.
 You can substitute another crumbly cheese, but it’s not ideal.

 - ground red chile powder – Ancho, chipotle, or New Mexico red chile powder are perfect.
 Please do not substitute generic “chili powder.”
-It’s a spice blend.
+It’s a spice blend that probably includes salt and other ingredients.

 - garlic